Class GraphObjectAbstract

 Read more about context menus at Context Menus.

 • Gets or sets the mouse cursor to use when the mouse is over this object with no mouse buttons pressed.
-The value is null when no particular cursor is specified for this object; the actual cursor is determined by any containing Panel.
+The value is the empty string when no particular cursor is specified for this object; the actual cursor is determined by any containing Panel.

 The default value is the empty string, which means the current mouse cursor is determined by the Diagram.
 Other strings should be valid CSS strings that specify a cursor.
 This provides some more information about cursor syntax: CSS cursors (mozilla.org).